golemfactory/golem-usecases/README.md

 1. Cyclic buffer
   First important problem is that while we are only checking single steps of solution and not some larger portions, there is a threat of attacker constructing a cyclic buffer of honest steps and then feeding it to the algorithm.
   A deeper analysis of the problem, along with two possible solutions (**A** and **B**), is [here (private golem repo)](https://github.com/imapp-pl/golem_rd/wiki/Cyclic-buffer-problem).
 As the solution **A** is much more easier to implement (but at a cost of being much more less general) - it was chosen to be implemented in the task.
-  Solution in tl;dr: We are removing the possibilty of creating cyclic buffers by creating a stream of input data, where there are no cycles in the input stream - so the states are also non-periodic.
+  Solution in **TL;DR**: We are removing the possibilty of creating cyclic buffers by creating a stream of input data, where there are no cycles in the input stream - so the states are also non-periodic.

 2. Growing memory
   The algorithm in the current form forces user to dump a number of states.
 As programs' states can be very big - especially in the context of neural network (for details, see analysis [here (private golem repo)](https://github.com/imapp-pl/golem-usecases/blob/machine_learning/memory_check/memo.ipynb)).